 - Click Save

-The Books Closed date can always be updated/edited but must be the day of setting/editing or earlier.
+You can always update or edit the Books Closed Date, but it must be set to today's date or earlier.
 It cannot be a future date.

 - Create a bill, invoice, vendor credit or credit memo with an invoice/credit date in a closed period